Don Dunstan's Cookbook - vintage hardcover recipe book

 Don Dunstan's Cookbook

 Hardcover book with dustjacket in very good

 condition.
 1976 edition, 96 pages with delightful drawings by Robert Inkpen.
-Some sun fading to dustjacket and first page has been neatly clipped.
+Dustjacket laminate has started separating in places, mostly at edges and corners, first page has a name and a couple of notes on it.
 Clean

 book, tight binding, minor chipping to board edges, no other marks, tears, loose

 Measurements are in both metric and imperial.